light-ski/turborepo-remix-template/README.md

 ### Production Migrations

-Handle all production migrations through Prisma.
+Handle all production migrations using Drizzle ORM.

 We do Production Migrations manually for now.
 Once we set up Github Actions/CI/CD pipeline, we'll automate them.
 Right now, there's not an easy way to do so from the docker container while it's building.